Maryanthe Malliaris

 Maryanthe Elizabeth Malliaris is a professor of mathematics at the University of Chicago, a specialist in model theory.

 Early life and education

 Malliaris is the daughter of Anastasios G. (Tassos) Malliaris, an economist at Loyola University Chicago, and Mary E. Malliaris, Professor of Information Systems at Loyola.

 As an undergraduate at Harvard College, Malliaris wrote for the Harvard Crimson, contributed a biography of Polish sociologist Zygmunt Bauman to the Encyclopedia of Postmodernism, and worked for a startup called Zaps.

 She graduated from Harvard in 2001 with a concentration in mathematics, and earned her PhD in 2009 from the University of California, Berkeley under the supervision of Thomas Scanlon.
 Her dissertation was Persistence and Regularity in Unstable Model Theory.

 Research

 In her dissertation and postdoctoral research, Malliaris studied unstable model theory and its connection, via characteristic sequences, to graph theoretic concepts such as the Szemerédi regularity lemma.
+This work culminated in a proof with Saharon Shelah of the stable regularity lemma, a strengthening of the Szemerédi regularity lemma in the case of stable graphs.